geomydas/TWProps/README.md

 - Basically a design system
 - Best of both worlds (Tailwind & OpenProps)

-More features will be coming soon and feel free to contribute since I'm still a noob (_i don't even know how to make a calculator in js level_).
-Any suggestions, feedback, roasts are welcome!
+More features will be coming soon and feel free to contribute since I'm still a noob *(i don't even know how to do basic javascript)* .Any suggestions, feedback, roasts are welcome!

 ## To-do